 This page addresses eligibility requirements that are common to all CU Boulder education abroad programs.
-For program-specific requirements, see program webpages using our search feature.
+For program-specific requirements, see our program webpages using our program search.

 Expand the sections below for details.

 - You must have completed at least one full semester with passing grades in a full load of courses on the CU Boulder campus before you are eligible to go abroad on an Education Abroad program.
 Some programs require sophomore, second-semester sophomore or even junior standing.
 Students may meet the specific class standing requirement with a combination of credit earned at CU Boulder, earned at other institutions, and sometimes AP/IB credit.